 Why Polymarket is Different Than Stocks

 Prediction markets are zero-sum, as your gain is someone else’s loss — a loss that could cause serious harm to their life.
-Gambling sites such as Polymarket can hurt society and are not legitimate tools for growing an economy.
+Gambling sites such as Polymarket can be harmful to society and are not legitimate tools for growing an economy.

 Moreover, being able to “sell early” doesn’t magically turn gambling into investing.
 On Polymarket, you don’t own a productive or legitimate asset.
 You’re betting on a market-resolution rule set by the platform.

 When a Polymarket contract settles, the bet is over, and you are paid out for any winning shares.
-Over time, Polymarket siphons money from the public and causes harm.
+Over time, Polymarket siphons money from its user base.

 Risks of ‘Trading’ on Polymarket